 Home Entertainment > Televisions > Televisions

-For a safer buying and selling experience on eBay, some items may be subject to additional limits.
-For example, eBay doesn't allow listings for counterfeit items, fakes, replicas, or unauthorised copies.
-Such items may infringe on someone's copyright or trademark and are harmful to legitimate sellers, buyers, and eBay.
+For a safer buying and selling experience on eBay, some items may be subject to additional restrictions.
+For example, we don't allow you to list counterfeit items, fakes, replicas or unauthorised copies.
+Such items may infringe on someone's copyright or trademark and are harmful to legitimate sellers, buyers and eBay.

-Note: These are item-based limits, as opposed to account limits or category limits.
+Note: These are item limits, as opposed to account limits or category limits.

 Increasing your limits

-eBay may send you an email with more information on what you need to do next.
-You can find the email in the Messages section of My eBay.
-Once eBay can verify your information, it will review your account to see if it can allow you to list more items.
+We may send you an email with more information on what you need to do next.
+You can find the email in the Messages section of My eBay or Seller Hub.
+Once we verify your information, we review your account to see if we can allow you to list more items.

-You may be able to increase the limits on your account if you have another, more established seller account on eBay.
+You may be able to raise the limits on your account if you have another, more established seller account on eBay.
 Your other account needs to meet all of these conditions: